 (Optional) Install agent relays.

-You need agent relays if you want the server and agents to communicate over firewalls or if you are configuring a high availability, enterprise-level implementation.
+You need agent relays if you want the server and agents to communicate over firewalls or if you are configuring a disaster recovery implementation.

 For details, see Install agent relay.